botlabs-gg/yagpdb-docs-v2/content/reference/custom_interactions.md

 ### Snippet

 Here is a basic scenario where you need to use `editResponse` and `getResponse` to work with an *ephemeral* followup message.
-You couldn't use the standard `editMessage` or `getMessage` for this because it is an ephemeral message.
+You cannot use the standard `editMessage` or `getMessage` for this because it is an ephemeral message.

 ```go
 {{ $interactionToken := .Interaction.Token }}